 Review fees incurred by the home sale

-When you sell your home, you have to pay fees.
-The fees include your real estate agent’s commission, your outstanding mortgage balance, property taxes, homeowners insurance, and more depending on your situation.
+When you sell your home, you have to pay closing fees, including your real estate agent’s commission, your outstanding mortgage balance, property taxes, homeowners insurance, and more, depending on your situation.

-A real estate attorney will review these fees before you pay them to make sure you’re getting the best deal possible and that there aren’t any errors that could cost you, such as miscalculations.
-A real estate attorney who has experience with finance pays off here.
-You want someone who knows how to do the math!
+A real estate attorney will review these fees before you pay them to make sure you’re getting the best deal possible, and that there aren’t any errors or miscalculations that could cost you.
+A real estate attorney who has experience with finance pays off here; you want someone who knows how to do the math.

-If you try to get through a sticky sale without legal help, this is what could happen.
+If you try to get through a sticky sale without legal help, you could risk losing the sale, or at least your time and money.
+Here’s what might happen:

 If and when an issue comes up before closing, you’ll have to resolve it before you can move forward.
 The alternative is that the entire home sale could fall through.